lucprincen/lucidian-tides/1. T'hau/Origins of the K't'haumi.md

 The memories they do have are completely jumbled, a confusing mix of memories from other people.
 Most of these memories lie in the back of their minds, with vague flashes sometimes occurring when they remember something from a former life.
 Memories from after their enslaving bond was broken remain unaffected however.

 Aside from their appearance and unfateful cure, all K't'haumi have another thing in common: they all have the occasional dream about the unfateful event that led to their ill-fated misfortune.
 These dreams all seem to happen on, near or above the sea.
-Crews  thrown overboar
+Crews  thrown overboard, beach workers pulled into the sea, skyships suddenly failing and plunging to their demise.